 - Tasks to manage logistics with a spectrum of loose-knit collaborators

 - Travel to plan, book and track the costs of flights, hotels, restaurants and ground transport

 Phew!
 And you thought the Reg Pub feature list was long.

 The amount and variety of work that goes into planning even just a small event is impressive.
-There's so many moving parts and people.
-There so much pressure.
+There are so many moving parts and people.
+There is so much pressure.
 The show must go on, whether or not the shipments are on-time, the budget is running over or the keynote speaker's stuck in airport traffic.

 It's easy to see why most Reg Pubs, who are already busy solving the problems of registration workflows, don't even try to solve these other "harder" parts of the event.